tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 In other words, the pattern on the internet moves from topic to topic by often thin association.

+## Internalizing a 19-second pattern

 Putting aside the content, the mere pattern of web-surfacing behavior is one that might trigger similar web surfing of the mind.
 On the internet, one gets pulled across 100 different sites without fully understanding exactly how.
-A 2014 study found that when people use laptops, "switches occurred as frequently as every 19 seconds, with 75% of all on-screen content being viewed for less than one minute" ("[The 'online brain': how the Internet may be changing our cognition](https://onlinelibrary.wiley.com/doi/full/10.1002/wps.20617)," 6).
+A 2014 study found that when people use laptops, "switches occurred as frequently as every 19 seconds, with 75% of all on-screen content being viewed for less than one minute" ([The "online brain": how the Internet may be changing our cognition](https://onlinelibrary.wiley.com/doi/full/10.1002/wps.20617), 6).
 Throw in smartphone behavior on top of this, with its attention-fragmenting notifications, and you get a "multi-faceted stream of incoming information encouraging us to engage in attentional-switching and 'multi-tasking", rather than sustained focus" (18) for most of the day.

-If we constantly switch online throughout the day (every 19 seconds), then is it surprising that our brain might switch topics every 19 seconds as well?
+If we constantly switch online throughout the day (every 19 seconds), is it surprising that our brain might switch topics every 19 seconds as well?
 Monkey see, monkey do?

 Bo Burnham's [Welcome to the Internet](https://www.youtube.com/watch?v=k1BneeJTDcU&ab_channel=boburnham) does a perfect job at portraying the frenetic content mishmash of the internet.
 It starts slow but then pulls you more deeply into its web.